Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, a strange force pours forth from your fingertips, banishing everything you hit to another dimension for a moment.
-Make an Expertise attack against each creature within a 15 foot radius cone.
+Make an Expertise attack against each creature within a 3 tile radius cone.
 If you hit, apply two stacks of banished.

-If you have at least 4 stacks of arcane exposure, make an attack against each other creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of arcane exposure, make an attack against each other creature within a 3 tile radius of yourself instead.

 ### Essence Step